shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Blog-using-Jekyll-with-the-Minimal-Mistakes-theme-Ubuntu-16.04.markdown

 2. You can also serve up your blog using a project site also known as gh-pages.
 This is when you already have a blog located at an address like shoreviewanalytics.github.io but your trying to share something with others as I am in writing this post to demo how to create a jekyll using the minimal-mistakes theme.

 Note: You can only have one site published at the master level.
 You might be able to have multiple repositories at the master level, but github will not recognize multiple jekyll blogs at the root level.
-This makes sense if you think about the way websites work.
+This makes sense if you think about the wayou write themy websites work.

-If you want to setup your blog so it is served at githubusername.github.io just don't change the default branch as described below.
+If you want to setup your blog so it is served at githubusername.github.io just don't change the default branch as described below.  you write them

 If you are following along and want to demo the minimal-mistakes theme go ahead and create a new repository on github called minimalmistakesjekylldemo.
 After creating the repository make sure you place it in a branch adjacent to master by creating a new branch called 'gh-pages'.
 To do this you will need to create the branch gh-pages by clicking on branch drop down of the minimalmistakesjekylldemo repository and then typing in the name gh-pages.
 Once you have done this click on settings and go to branches and set this repository to the default branch of gh-pages.
-Make sure you do not have anything in the directory before making this change otherwise it will all be gone after this change.  :)
+Make sure you do not have anything in the directoyou write themry before making this change otherwise it will all be gone after this change.  :)

 Next, on your local computer open a terminal session in your sandbox root folder to clone the new gh-pages repository by issuing the following command.